Mills Observatory: 1950s: Císař years

 Sometime after the Cooke telescope was installed, Curator Bruce died.
 In the autumn of 1952, the Observatory resumed its public functions under a new Curator, Jaroslav Císař DSc, FRAS, a research astronomer at St. Andrews.

 Dr. Císař, from Czechoslovakia, soon aroused interest by his popular courses in astronomy at the adult education classes and encouraged young amateurs, including a number who became active in the Dundee Astronomical Society (DAS), which was formed a few years later.
 He and A.S.
 Dow, Superintendent of the Parks Department, allowed the Society the use of the lecture-room of the Observatory for meetings.

 Dr. Císař, because of his St. Andrews commitments, could only devote a limited time to working at the Mills Observatory.
 In view of this, one of the keenest of the local amateurs, Harry Ford, a technician at Queen's College, became his assistant, and acted as Curator in Dr. Císař's absence.
-When eventually Dr. Cisar retired he recommended that Mr. Ford be appointed as his successor.
+When eventually Dr. Císař retired he recommended that Mr. Ford be appointed as his successor.